 12:00 p.m. to 1:00 p.m., Virtual Program - Facebook Premier

 This pre-recorded Facebook Premier program will be broadcast on the NMUSN Facebook page on the date and time indicated above.
-If anyone has any problems accessing the museum's Facebook page, or if you have a question for the speaker, please send an email to email@example.com
+Type in questions or comments during the program in the Facebook comments block.
+If anyone has any problems accessing the museum's Facebook page, or if you have a question for the speaker, please send an email to firstname.lastname@example.org

 Brown Bag Briefs are offered on the third Wednesday of every month.
 Topics are related to U.S. Naval History, museum collection objects, art, technological achievement, and people.
 Occasionally, the program may be held on a different day to coincide with special observances.
 Check our website for the most updated listing.

 Lieutenant William Xu, U.S. Navy, Judge Advocate Corps